Data-Mechanics/course-2019-spr-proj/gasparde_ljmcgann_tlux/README.md

 ================================================================================
 This README is for the purpose of explaining how to run execute.py and our visualization rendered using Flask.
-For more details about the methodology read our Report.pdf which can be found in the directory.
+For more details about the methodology read our Report.pdf which can be found this directory.

 ### Dependencies
 Besides the dependencies needed by **execute.py** outline by the Data Mechanics Course,